Save the Middle Class

 Alas, as with much of our political system, the middle class is not given much more than lip service by whatever nefarious scoundrels are running for whatever office.
 We’re the ones they court at their rallies and speeches, but the real deals happen at those fundraising dinners which none of us can afford a ticket to attend.

-So politician largely defines the middle class as the suckers who elect them but not the ones who purchase them and the purchase of politicians is much more important than their election.
+So politician largely defines the middle class as the suckers who elect them but not the ones who purchase them and the purchase of politicians are much more important than their election.